vendia/blog/posts/2022-02-01-room-to-read-promo.md

 </details>

-#### Share Your Book List with a Friend
+### Share Your Book List with a Friend

-One of the many things that makes Vendia Share interesting is that you can easily share information with partners.
+One of the many things that makes Vendia Share interesting is that you can easily share information with a partner.
 That partner can be a separate organization, a separate department within the same organization, or - for the sake of this post - someone with whom you want to share your book list.

 Go ahead and invite another user to your Uni and share books with each other.